Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 Our deployment to GitHub Pages posed several unexpected challenges which will be discussed in detail later.

-## The blog's design
+## This blog's design

-The blog is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) built with TypeScript and Vite.
-It renders markdown blog posts with client-side routing, topic filtering, and light/dark theme switching.
+This blog is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) built with TypeScript and Vite.
+It renders markdown blog posts with client-side routing, topic filtering, working internal post and section links, and light/dark theme toggling.

 ### Architecture

-The blog's architecture is as simple as possible while supporting deployment to [GitHub Pages](https://docs.github.com/en/pages).
+This blog's architecture is as simple as possible while supporting deployment to [GitHub Pages](https://docs.github.com/en/pages).

 - **Framework**: Vanilla TypeScript with Vite
 - **Blog Content**: Markdown files with YAML frontmatter (name, date, topics)